dividuum/info-beamer/doc/manual.md

 coordinates `0, 0` (top left corner of the virtualscreen) to `WIDTH, HEIGHT` (bottom right corner of the screen).
 WIDTH and HEIGHT will be initialized with the values from the `gl.setup` call.

-Please note that image loading is case sensitive.
-XXX will only support the file extensions `jpg` and `png`.
-A file called `FOO.JPG` won't load.

 ### Videos